deanwampler/JustEnoughScalaForSpark/README.md

 The `-v $PWD:/home/jovyan/work` tells Docker to mount the current working directory inside the container as `/home/jovyan/work`. _This is essential to provide access to the tutorial data and notebooks_.
 When you open the notebook UI (discussed shortly), you'll see this folder listed.

+> **Notes:**
+>
-> **Note:** On Windows, you may get the following error: _C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: D: drive is not shared.
+> 1. On Windows, you may get the following error: _C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: D: drive is not shared.
 Please share it in Docker for Windows Settings."_ If so, do the following.
 On your tray, next to your clock, right-click on Docker, then click on Settings.
 You'll see the _Shared Drives_.
 Mark your drive and hit apply.
 See [this Docker forum thread](https://forums.docker.com/t/cannot-share-drive-in-windows-10/28798/5) for more tips.
+> 2. The command defaults to the `latest` docker image tag.
+If you suspect there's a breaking change in a Docker image more recent than the last updates to this tutorial, try using `jupyter/all-spark-notebook:619e9cc2fc07` instead.

 The `-p 8888:8888 -p 4040:4040` arguments tells Docker to "tunnel" ports 8888 and 4040 out of the container to your local environment, so you can get to the Jupyter UI at port 8888 and the Spark driver UI at 4040.